Bobby Womack: Drug addiction and health issues

 Womack opened up about his frequent drug use in his memoir, Midnight Mover.
 Womack said he began using cocaine sometime in the late 1960s.
 He had become close friends with Sly Stone, and was an enthusiastic participant in Stone's infamous drug binges.
 Womack told Rolling Stone in 1984: "I was really off into the drugs.
 Blowing as much coke as I could blow.
 And drinking.
 And smoking weed and taking pills.
 Doing that all day, staying up seven, eight days.
 Me and Sly [Stone] were running partners."

 In 1974, Womack experienced "temporary blindness" after he suffered a concussion from a blow to his head when he flipped backwards over an amplifier during a recording session.

 His cocaine use turned into an addiction by the late 1970s.
 Womack partially attributed his drug addiction to his infant son Truth's death in 1978, which he said changed him forever.
 Throughout most of the 1980s, Womack struggled with a worsening addiction.
 During this period his career slowed down significantly, partly as a result of his drug usage.
 In 1985, after completing 14 one-nighters, Womack was hospitalized after experiencing a blood circulation problem in his left leg.
 Toward the end of the 1980s, he went into a rehabilitation center to get over his cocaine addiction, which he said he conquered.

 Womack survived prostate cancer.
 A series of health problems would follow, including type 2 diabetes, pneumonia, colon cancer, and early signs of Alzheimer's disease.

 Womack developed diabetes in his later years.
-It was revealed in March 2012 that Womack was diagnosed with colon cancer after Bootsy Collins reported it on his Facebook page.
+It was revealed in March 2012 that he had been diagnosed with colon cancer after Bootsy Collins reported it on his Facebook page.
 Womack announced afterwards that he was to undergo cancer surgery.
-On May 24, 2012, it was announced that Womack's surgery to remove a tumor from his colon was successful and he was declared cancer free.
-On January 1, 2013, Womack admitted that he struggled to remember his songs and other people's names, and later he was diagnosed with early stages of Alzheimer's disease.
+On May 24, 2012, it was announced that his surgery to remove a tumor from his colon had been successful and he was declared cancer free.
+On January 1, 2013, Womack admitted that he was struggling to remember his songs and other people's names, and later he was diagnosed with early stages of Alzheimer's disease.

 Death

-Womack died at his home in Tarzana, California, at the age of 70 on June 27, 2014.
-He was cremated, and his ashes were inurned at the Forest Lawn Memorial Park Cemetery in Glendale, California, in The Great Mausoleum, Memorial Terrace, Memorial Terrace Columbarium.
+Womack died at his home in Tarzana, California, at the age of 70, on June 27, 2014.
+He was cremated, and his ashes were interred at the Forest Lawn Memorial Park Cemetery in Glendale, California, in The Great Mausoleum, Memorial Terrace, Memorial Terrace Columbarium.